digitalmediabremen/documents/Directions_for_Concept_and_Project_Proposal.md

     - ask your grandma for some cash! ;) ( @RB "really?!? this is how you did it?" )
     - ask your professor to buy some components for general use afterwards
     - apply for funding ( e.g HfK student project funding, HEC Sponsorship, HfK Freundeskreis )

+# Known Problems ;)

+- Sometimes a project is not that clear yet.
+- Sometimes we don’t know where a project is leading to.
+Do not make it a problem but a *feature*. but also make sure to communicate your interests and reflect upon why you want to embark on such exploration.
+Trust the process!
+- Sometimes it is difficult to prematurely *visualize* a project.
+Try it anyway.
+It will help other but also youself to unterstand what you are onto. use all sorts of different tools or media e.g:
+    - physical models
+    - sketches
+    - collages
+    - renderings

+Find further help at [Theory and Design-driven Artistic Practice with, about and through (new) Technologies and Media](https://docs.google.com/document/d/1uwNdwLStjFsURw0eKTtNJv-CyWoTwwJ08jGdl2DszSw) or at [Directions for Visualizing Concepts](http://dm-hb.de/dmdfvc).

 ---